About the Hosts

 SEA Milan Airports

-The Milano airport system is the biggest Italian generator of origin and destination traffic: 47 million passengers in Milano area (plus another 9 million within 150 minute radius).
-Malpensa handled 24.6 million passengers in 2018, with Linate processing 9.2 million passengers during the same period, making them the second and fifth busiest airports in Italy respectively.
-Malpensa is also the busiest cargo airport in Italy, handling more than 50% of the nation’s air freight.
+The Milan airport system is the biggest Italian generator of origin and destination traffic: 49 million passengers in the Milan area (plus another nine million within 150km radius).
+Malpensa handled 26.8 million passengers in 2019, with Linate processing 8.4 million passengers during the same period, making them the second and fifth busiest airports in Italy respectively.
+Malpensa is also the busiest cargo airport in Italy, handling more than 70% of the nation’s air freight.
 The airport is also the sixth busiest in Europe in terms of cargo volumes.
-More than 210 global destinations are served directly from the city’s airports, which are operated by 105 airline partners.
+More than 210 global destinations are served direct from the city’s airports, which are operated by 105 airline partners.

 The Lombardy region, of which Milan is the capital, is the third most populated region of Europe with 10 million inhabitants over an area of approx. 24,000 square kilometres and is serviced by three airports - Malpensa, Linate and Bergamo.
 These airports, which welcome more than 47 million passengers annually, are gateways to the world and their development is key to Milan’s status as a cutting-edge international metropolis.